Back to the Past (film)

 On 16 March 2021, the first teaser trailer for the film was released.

 Plot

 After being wrongfully imprisoned for many years, Ken swears to travel back to the past and become the Emperor to make up the life wasted while incarcerated.
 Back in the Qin dynasty, although Hong Siu-lung have been living in recluse with his family, his protege, Qin Shi Huang Ying Ching still keeps an eye on his every move.
 Just when Qin Shi Huang was uniting the six kingdoms, Ken makes a surprise attack on him, he has no choice but to go to his former mentor.
-Hong and Ying meet again for the first time in twenty years, along with time traveller Ken who swears to alter history, the three will most definitely stir up a crisis in the Qin dynasty that will change the destiny.
+Hong and Ying meet again for the first time in twenty years, along with time traveller Ken, who swears to alter history.
+The three stir up a crisis in the Qin dynasty that will alter their destiny.